Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Conclusion

 \section{Conclusion}

 In this work, we studied the interacting P\'{o}lya urn model of opinion dynamics under social pressure.
 We expanded upon \cite{socialPressure2021} by showing results for arbitrary networks and general bias parameters.
-To show that the probability of declared opinions converges asymptotically, we used an appropriate Lyapunov function and applied stochastic approximation, thus guaranteeing that in arbitrary networks, the behavior of agents almost surely converges.
+To show that the probability of declared opinions \revisered{almost surely approach equilibria, we used an appropriate Lyapunov function and applied stochastic approximation}.
 We also gave easily-computable necessary and sufficient conditions, for when the dynamics approach consensus.
 Our results provide insight as to how and when social pressure can force conformity of (expressed) opinions even against the true beliefs of some individuals.

 The convergence and consensus results developed in this work have potential applications beyond this opinion dynamics model.
 These results may also apply to other social dynamics similar to the interacting P\'{o}lya urn model with non-linear interaction functions.
 A possible direction for further work is to find what consequences our techniques have for other models.
-Finding the interior equilibrium points for arbitrary networks is also an area for future work.
+Finding the interior equilibrium points, and determining if they are isolated or unique, for arbitrary networks is also an area for future work.